 Most of our scholarships are open to all persons regardless of sexual orientation.
-We believe that straight allies have a tremendous role to play in moving our society towards one of equality and understanding, thus we have funded a number of straight students over the years and will continue to do so.
+We believe that allies have a tremendous role to play in moving our society towards one of equality and understanding, thus we have funded a number of ally students over the years and will continue to do so.

 Our scholarships are open to any student pursuing post-secondary education without regard to age.
 Current high school students must be in their senior year before applying.
 We do not offer scholarships for elementary education, high school, or college prep programs.
 In past years, we have had applicants ranging in age from 16 to 65!

 There are several community resources that exist.
 We suggest you first see if your school has computer’s that you could use.
 School or community libraries are also a good place to visit as are community centers.
 NELA Centers for Student Success in Portland, OR and Seattle, WA have computers with Internet access and many local YMCA/YWCA’s have computer labs.
 If you have other resources to share or if you are not able to access the resources listed, please let us know.

 You are required to provide a transcript regardless of the amount of time that has lapsed.
 We do accept unofficial transcripts.
 If you have the ability to access them from your online student account, that is the best method.

 To be fair to all applicants, we are very strict on the due date – applications must be submitted by the due date and time.
 We cannot accept late applications or materials under any circumstance.